-When a project includes land-disturbing activities totaling an acre or more, a Construction Stormwater Permit must be obtained from the Minnesota Pollution Control Agency.
+When a project includes land-disturbing activities totaling an acre or more, a Construction Stormwater general permit must be obtained from the Minnesota Pollution Control Agency.
 Land-disturbing activities are regulated by this permit because they have the potential to allow stormwater—runoff caused by rain and snowmelt—to carry dirt and pollutants into our lakes, rivers and streams.
 The Construction Stormwater general permit requires the installation and maintenance of management practices to reduce potential pollution.

-The current Construction Stormwater General Permit was issued and became effective in August 2018.
+The current Construction Stormwater general permit was issued and became effective in August 2018.
 Prior to its issuance the permit went through a public-notice and comment process.
 When an applicant seeks coverage under this permit, there is no additional public comment period.
-When an applicant has submitted a complete and accurate application in accordance with the requirements of the general permit, they can be authorized to discharge stormwater associated with construction activity under the general permit.
+When an applicant has submitted a complete and accurate application in accordance with the requirements of the permit, they can be authorized to discharge stormwater associated with construction activity under the permit.